Weight Loss

 30.51 falls into the obesity category and you’re a good candidate for weight loss medication.

 If your BMI is high enough, you’re a good candidate for weight loss medication.
-But, before you can get one, you need a prescription from a licensed healthcare provider.
+But, before you can get one, you need to see licensed healthcare provider — online or in person.
+If your provider determines a weight loss prescription is right for you, they will get you a prescription.

 Here are ways to find a provider and get a prescription online or off.